A motivic filtration on the topological cyclic homology of commutative ring spectra: Comparison theorems

 \subsection{Recollections from previous work}

-Our computations will rely upon two fundamental facts about $\THH(\ell)$ that can be proven by non-motivic means.
+Our computations rely upon a few fundamental facts about $\THH(\ell)$ that can be proven by non-motivic means.
 The first fact, due originally to McClure--Staffeldt at odd primes \cite{McClureStaffeldt} and Angeltveit--Rognes at the prime $2$ \cite{AngeltveitRognes}, is the calculation of $\THH_*(\ell)/(p,v_1)$:

 \begin{theorem} There is an isomorphism of algebras

 for classes $\lambda_1$ in degree $2p-1$, $\lambda_2$ in degree $2p^2-1$, and $\mu$ in degree $2p^2$. \end{theorem}